Aboutcom/frontend-guidelines-questionnaire/README.md

 -----------

 ## Documentation
-- Globe -- at the Mantle layer -- includes built-in pattern library functionality.
+- Globe includes built-in pattern library functionality at the Mantle layer.
 Your workflow for creating and documenting a new component would probably work something like this:
 	- **Build a "grey-box" version of your component.**  Add defaults for all dynamic properties/models that the component requires. *TODO: If a property is optional, stub it without a value; e.g., `<property name="optional"/>`*. *TODO: If the property is expected to have a finite set of values (i.e., being used in a switch statement, add `type="enum[x,y,z]"`*

 		We recommend using the folling placeholders at this point: [placehold.it](https://placehold.it) for images, Lorem Ipsum for text, and the `json` model for complex objects).
 Layout and styling are optional here.